GorillaSapiens/n/libraries/float/README.md

 The generated helpers and scratch globals are ordinary user-defined `.n` symbols with an `nlf_` prefix.
 They intentionally do not start with `_`, and the compiler preserves that at the assembly/object-symbol layer too; raw `nlib` helper names remain separate assembly symbols like `_pushN` and `_callptr0`.

+The repository root `Makefile` uses this build mode to regenerate the flat archive-fixture files under `test/` via the `generated_float_archive_fixtures` target.
+Those files exist only to feed the test harness; `libraries/float/gen.pl` remains the source of truth.

 Current limits:

 - supports sizes up to 8 bytes